caseyocampo/capitalize/README.md

 # @ocampoce/capitalize npm package

-A helper in JavaScript for capitalizing first letter in a string and leaving rest letter unchanged.
+A helper function in JavaScript for capitalizing first letter in a string and leaving rest letter unchanged.

 ## Usage

 ```
-import { capitalize } from 'capitalize-ts';
+import { capitalize } from 'capitalize';

 capitalize('hello'); // 'Hello'
-capitalize('hello, World'); // 'Hello World'
 ```

 ## Docs